eudoxia0/eudoxia0.github.io/article/_posts/2023-05-14-language-tooling-antipatterns.md

     abstraction.
 Some day your users will have to read the manual (or worse, the source code) to find they had to set the `SNOBOLPATH` environment variable or something.

+[^nix]:
+    I know this is offered as actionable advice, and I know Nix is great, I think this is attacking the problem at the wrong level of abstraction.
+Nix is very coarse-grained: you can't, for example, pin specific versions of packages, you can only pin a specific revision of the Nix packages store.
+Language-level package managers are not duplicating Nix's functionality, they're providing a smaller and more specialized subset.